cartrawler/cartrawler.github.io/docs/ios/customisation/settings.md

 To set your preferred icon, please use the `CTContext` class's `settingsIconType` property:

 {: .important }
-The `implementationID` is needed by the SDK since it's used to fetch some configuration.<br/>
+The `implementationID` is needed by the SDK to fetch partner specific configuration.<br/>

 ```java
 import CarTrawlerSDK